minetest-game-dev/minetest_game/README.md

 ## Installation

-- Unzip the archive, rename the folder to minetest_game_dev and place it in .. minetest/games/
+- Unzip the archive, rename the folder to minetest_game and place it in .. minetest/games/

 - GNU/Linux: If you use a system-wide installation place